2025 American League Division Series: Game 1

 Alejandro Kirk hit two home runs in Game 1.

 In the bottom of the first inning, Vladimir Guerrero Jr. hit a solo home run off Luis Gil to give the Blue Jays a 1–0 lead.
 In the bottom of the second inning, Alejandro Kirk hit another home run to extend the Blue Jays' lead to 2–0.
 Yankees starter Gil pitched 2 2/3 innings, allowing four hits and two runs while striking out two batters.
 In the top of the sixth inning, Anthony Volpe scored to get the Yankees on the board after Blue Jays starter Kevin Gausman walked Cody Bellinger.
 Gausman allowed four hits and one run in 5 2/3 innings while striking out three batters.
 Then, Louis Varland escaped a bases-loaded jam to preserve a one-run lead for the Blue Jays.
 In the bottom of the seventh inning, the Blue Jays extended their lead to 3–1 when Andrés Giménez hit a RBI single to right field, scoring Daulton Varsho.
 In the bottom of the seventh inning, Nathan Lukes scored Giménez and Ernie Clement on a RBI double, and Guerrero Jr. scored George Springer on a sacrifice fly, extending the Blue Jays' lead to 6–1.
 In the bottom of the eighth inning, Kirk hit his second home run of the game to extend the Blue Jays' lead to 7–1.
 The Blue Jays scored three more runs after an RBI double from Giménez, Clement scored Myles Straw on a sacrifice fly, and a RBI single from Lukes to extend their lead 10–1.
 The Blue Jays got the final out of the game when reliever Jeff Hoffman struck out Volpe to give the Blue Jays the first game of the series.

-It is the first postseason win for the Blue Jays since Game 4 of the 2016 American League Championship Series against the Cleveland Indians.
+It was the first postseason win for the Blue Jays since Game 4 of the 2016 ALCS against Cleveland.